 In hindsight, this decision didn’t yield the optimal outcome.
 Each legal department had its unique approach and way of working.
 The first conference call marked the beginning of several more conference calls, with changes in legal representation on one side and reluctance of participation from some lawyers on the other.
 The sequence of events, coupled with inadequate communication, led to a situation where parties became entrenched in their positions rather than seeking collaborative resolutions.

-In the early summer of 2004 we finally reached an agreement and on the 11th of July 2004, indeed exactly one year after our first conference call, we signed the contract.
-A contract that in the end was never used, since the people in the field had already found their workarounds to continue their business.
+By early summer 2004, an agreement was finally reached, and exactly one year after that initial conference call, the contract was signed.
+Ironically, the contract remained unused as people in the field had already found other ways to continue their operations.

 This experience taught me invaluable lessons about stakeholder involvement, effective communication and assembling the right individuals at the negotiation table.
 The success of optimal stakeholder engagement requires a constant assessment of who to involve and when.
 As for the legal aspect, this experience reiterated the importance of engaging legal expertise as early on in the process as engaging advisors.

 Often, our most profound lessons stem from impactful experiences.
 While these lessons may not be pleasant at the time of occurrence, they transform into valuable learning opportunities in hindsight.